Let’s Talk 800-627-3917

 When a company outsources transportation and/or storage processes, it outsources those processes to a third-party logistics provider, or 3PL.
 Some 3PLs only offer transportation, while others offer transportation, warehouse storage, inventory management, shipping and receiving, and other processes for complete logistics management.
 Third-party logistics is ideal for companies that don’t have the resources to build and manage in-house logistics processes, and it enables companies to focus on their core capabilities (manufacturing, marketing, sales, etc.) while leaving complex logistics processes in the hands of an experienced 3PL provider.

-The Elements of Logistics Management
+The Many Elements of Logistics Management

 Logistics management plays an integral role in maintaining supply chain efficiency, ensuring customer satisfaction, and minimizing costs for a business.
 With many elements involved, logistics management is what brings together a variety of functions such as: